About the Mathcamp Application Process

 All decisions are announced via email; please be sure that emails from mathcamp.org will be delivered to your inbox (and not to spam).
 (Need help?
 See our tutorial on how to whitelist emails.)

-The admissions process is need-blind; after we announce our admissions decisions, we will review scholarship applications from all admitted students.
+After we announce our admissions decisions, we will review scholarship applications from all admitted students.

 - I'm on the waitlist.
 When will I find out?